Journal describes ambush suspect’s movements during manhunt

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+The journal writer asked Jesus Christ for mercy; took note of the progress of the manhunt; described breaking into a nearby home and stealing food; and poked fun at the media’s characterization of Frein as a survivalist, writing, “Ha!
+Catchy phrase, I guess.”

-Frein faces a potential death sentence if he’s convicted in the attack that killed Cpl.
-Bryon Dickson II and seriously wounded Trooper Alex Douglass.
-He has pleaded not guilty.
+Frein, 33, faces a potential death sentence if he’s convicted in Dickson’s death.

+On Tuesday, prosecutors showed the jury Frein’s videotaped statement to police in which the accused sniper details how he planned and carried out the attack.
+Prosecutors say Frein also wrote a letter to his parents while on the run and spoke of a revolution.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.